 Even before Amy knew about her son’s Autism diagnosis, she had a heart for helping people with special needs reach their full potential.
 In 1994 she earned a graduate degree in Blind Rehabilitation Therapy and began working with people with visual impairments or blindness to devise ways to be as independent as possible.
 Several years later she completed a second degree in blind rehabilitation that allowed her to teach long cane travel skills to be able to more fully help meet the training needs for those with whom she had the opportunity to work.
 While this work was fulfilling, it soon became obvious to Amy that there was a real need for increased advocacy and policy change.
 She earned a PhD in 2009 and moved to the Atlanta area with her family to work at the Centers for Disease Control and Prevention as a senior research scientist. .

 During her PhD Amy took classes and completed projects in policy development and analysis, research, and grant writing.
 Her work with several foundations for the blind have helped hone her advocacy skills, and her experiences both in her personal life and her teaching life have given Amy a passion to use all of these experiences, education, and opportunities to advance the mission and vision that Michael and Tempa Kohler have for the bakery’s employees (paid and volunteer), and the surrounding community.

 Amy lives in the Lilburn/Snellville community and has been married to husband Doug for 25 years.
 Doug enjoys volunteering at Special Kneads and Treats, Inc. doing small handy-man projects around the shop.
-Amy and Doug have three children, Kristen, JD, Jacob, Son-in-Law Chris and Granddaughter Evelyn.
+Amy and Doug have three children, Kristen, JD, Jacob, Son-in-Law Chris and Granddaughters Evelyn and Ruby.
 Amy’s hobbies include walking and hiking at local parks, yard work, sewing, spending time with family.